 How long will my tooth filling last?

 A filling can last upwards of 20 years if it is cared for properly.
 It also will depend on where it is located.
 A filling is very durable but is also susceptible to damage.
 This includes everyday wear and tear and trauma.
 The best thing you can do to extend the life of your filling is to maintain proper daily oral hygiene and visit your dentist twice a year.

 How do I know if my tooth filling needs replaced?

 Knowing when to replace your filling can be obvious.
-But you also may not know it needs replaced until your dentist tells you.
+But you also may not know it needs to be replaced until your dentist tells you.
 If your filling falls out of your mouth, you will know to schedule an appointment to have it replaced.
-At your regular, biannual checkups your dentist may discover that your fillings has cracked, has a leak or is simply worn out from everyday wear and tear.
+At your regular, biannual checkups your dentist may discover that your fillings have cracked, has a leak, or is simply worn out from everyday wear and tear.
 In these cases, your dentist will recommend it be removed and a new filling placed.